 - Beginning Freshmen: Students enrolling in college for the first time may apply if they are: - a.
-A graduate of an accredited high school. - b.
-A graduate, at least eighteen years of age, of an unaccredited high school. - c.
-A non-high school graduate, at least eighteen years of age, whose high school class has graduated. - d.
+A graduate of an accredited high school. - A graduate, at least eighteen years of age, of an unaccredited high school. - c.
+A non-high school graduate, at least eighteen years of age, whose high school class has graduated.

+- d.
 A high school senior recommended by the high school principal.
-A limited number of high school seniors may be concurrently enrolled for special study, but not for more than six hours per semester, and providing the student is making normal progress to-

-- ward high school graduation. - e.
-A high school student below the grade of senior approval of high school principal.
+A limited number of high school seniors may be concurrently enrolled for special study, but not for more than six hours per semester, and providing the student is making normal progress toward high school graduation. - the grade of senior with approval of high school principal.
 These students must be interviewed by college officials to determine if they can profit from instruction.
 These students must understand that, if accepted for admission, they can be dropped immediately if any disciplinary problems arise.